 We enable children to engage in geography through enquiry and practical opportunities with We make use of our Review, Teach, Practise and Apply process which enables us to establish next steps for each child ensuring they are able to make progress.
 We encourage children to ask as well as answer geographical questions and to develop a love for the subject and an understanding of their part in the world.

-Geography contributes to the cultural, social, spiritual and moral life of children as they acquire knowledge of a range of different cultures and traditions, and learn tolerance and understanding of other people and environments.
+Our teaching of Geography supports our Pilgrim values and contributes to the cultural, social, spiritual and moral life of children as they acquire knowledge of a range of different cultures and traditions, and learn tolerance and understanding of other people and environments.

 Map of Geography Learning Journey at The Pilgrim School